jeffmcmahan/Function.check/README.md

      at Function.Module.runMain (module.js:665:10)
 ```

-## Supports all methods and named functions.
+## Supports named and anonymous functions.
-Ordinary named functions as well as async functions, generator functions, and async generator functions are all supported:
+Ordinary functions (named or anonymous) as well as async functions, generator functions, and async generator functions are all supported:

 ```js
 function newUser(name=String, email=String, zipcode=Number) {